jacksondoherty/Swipe-to-Vote/README.md

 # Swipe-to-Vote
-Swift voting animation feature for the mobile app "Scooper"
+Swift voting animation feature for the mobile app "Scooper."